STMicroelectronics/STMems_Machine_Learning_Core/README.md

 The results of the decision tree can be read from the application processor at any time.
 Furthermore, there is the possibility to **generate an interrupt** for every change in the result in the decision tree.

-For more information about MLC, please explore the dedicated page available on the ST website:  [Explore Machine Learning Core in MEMS sensors](https://www.st.com/content/st_com/en/campaigns/machine-learning-core.html).
+For more information about MLC, please explore the dedicated page available on the ST website: [MEMS Sensors Ecosystem for Machine Learning](https://www.st.com/content/st_com/en/MEMS-Sensors-Ecosystem-for-Machine-Learning.html).

 ## Repository overview